-For this cannabis strain review, I tried out some Jean-Guy that’s made by 7Acres, which is actually the first product from this company that I’m reviewing.
+For this cannabis strain review, I tried out some Jean-Guy made by 7Acres, which is actually the first product from this company that I’m reviewing.
 Being based in Quebec, Canada, this cultivar is and always has been very popular over here.
-It’s a legendary strain that’s born in Quebec, the name comes from the “Club Compassion”, which at the time, was the only dispensary in Montreal.
-Jean-Guy is said to be a phenotype of White Widow, which was the main cultivar grown in that dispensary.
+It’s a legendary strain that’s born in Quebec; the name comes from the “Club Compassion,” which at the time was the only dispensary in Montreal.
+Jean-Guy is a phenotype of White Widow, which was the main cultivar grown in that dispensary.
 It’s a hybrid strain with THC potency that can get up to 21% (this one specifically had 18.10% THC and a negligible amount of CBD).

-So when it comes to lineage, legend has it that an employee/grower of this “Compassion Club” came in with clones thinking it was some White Widow, but the flower ended up coming out differently, visually and potency-wise, and the people working there at the time came up with the name Jean-Guy.
+So when it comes to lineage, legend has it that an employee/grower of this “Compassion Club” came in with clones thinking it was some White Widow, but the flower ended up coming out differently, visually and potency-wise.
+The people working there at the time came up with the name Jean-Guy.

 Pricing Details: Purchased 3.5 grams for $30.40 at the SQDC in Montreal, Quebec, Canada. ($8.69/gram)

 For the colors, these buds remain pretty consistent with other Jean-Guy cultivars that I’ve tried out.
-I’m a Montrealer, so naturally, I’ve smoked this strain many, MANY times throughout the past 15 years.
+I’m a Montrealer, so naturally, I’ve smoked this strain many, MANY times throughout my life.
 There’s somewhat of a shine to this flower because of the amount of dense, healthy trichomes covering the lime green buds, with a minimal amount of dark orange pistils all around.
 No leaves, no stems, no seeds, no complaints.

-There’s a whiff of woody and earthy aromas that comes out of a freshly sealed container, the smell is very fresh, it kinda reminds me of Spring time in Montreal (minus the manure).
-There are also pungent citrus scents that come out of this flower, it’s a very pleasant smell overall, very reminiscent of the good old Jean-Guy I used to get from my old “friends”.
+There’s a whiff of woody and earthy aromas that comes out of a freshly sealed container; the smell is very fresh; it kinda reminds me of Springtime in Montreal (minus the manure).
+There are also pungent citrus scents that come out of this flower; it’s a delightful smell overall, very reminiscent of the good old Jean-Guy I used to get from my old “friends.”

-I found the flavor to be pleasant, on the inhale there were hints of pine and lemon, with some kushy after tones.
-On the exhale and the after taste, it was way more subtle, more of an earthy taste.
-I found that the smoking experience was not the smoothest, there was a lot of coughing and you really feel the smoke hitting your lungs pretty hard, with some harshness to the throat.
+I found the flavor pleasant; there were hints of pine and lemon on the inhale, with some kushy after tones.
+It was way more subtle on the exhale and the after taste, more of an earthy taste.
+I found that the smoking experience was not the smoothest, there was a lot of coughing, and you really feel the smoke hitting your lungs pretty hard, with some harshness to the throat.

-Based on my personal Jean-Guy experience, it’s a strain that usually hits pretty hard, this one was no different.
+Based on my personal Jean-Guy experience, it’s a strain that usually hits pretty hard; this one was no different.
 I found the high to be pretty aggressive and very cerebral.
-Before I finished my joint there was a “heavy-head” type of feeling, I got somewhat of an uneasy, tired buzz from it.
-My energy levels dropped, I find this strain to be good for after all the important things are done, after about an hour all I wanted to do was go take a nap.
-The score here is always subjective, I prefer the functional “high”, this turned me into a non-functional zombie.
+Before I finished my joint, there was a “heavy-head” type of feeling; I got somewhat of an uneasy, tired buzz from it.
+My energy levels dropped; I find this strain to be good after all the important things are done; after about an hour, all I wanted to do was take a nap.
+The score here is always subjective; I prefer the functional “high”, this turned me into a non-functional zombie.